brianmaissy/grow/README.md

 is preliminary, unstable development.
 The initial stable release will be versioned 1.0.

-* It is currently implemented as a meteor.js project, but just for development, in order to use the automatic refresh and code pushing aspects of meteor.
-* The controller code in grow.js is only an example of how grow is used, and will not be in the initial release.
+* The controller code in main.js is only an example of how grow is used, and will not be in the initial release.
 * The functions in helpers.js may not belong in the initial release of grow.
 * As of right now, grow has inline documentation of its process, but no formal